-Red wine and kirsch (a brandy made from cherries) make the base for this delicious holiday drink, laced with citrus and warming spices like cinnamon, cardamom, and black pepper.
-The spiced wine will keep overnight at room temperature.
-Reheat before serving.–John Besh
+Red wine and kirsch (a brandy made from cherries) make the base for this delicious holiday drink, a hot spiced wine laced with citrus and warming spices like cinnamon, cardamom, and black pepper.–John Besh

 LC Tipsy Holidays Note

-Your mother-in-law may frown upon you teetering around, a martini sloshing in your glass, every second of every family function during the holidays.
-But strolling about with a glass of genteel spiced wine?
-Sooooo much more socially acceptable…
+Your mother-in-law may frown upon you teetering around, a martini sloshing in your glass, slurring your word every second of every family function during the holidays.
+But strolling about with a glass of this genteel hot spiced wine?
+Sooooo much more socially acceptable.

 Hot Spiced Wine Recipe

 - Quick Glance

 - 2 bottles light-bodied red wine, such as Pinot Noir, gamay, or Cabernet Franc

 - Strips of zest from 1 orange, preferably organic

 - Strips of zest from 1 lemon, preferably organic